utsukushiihime/macon-trouble/README.md

 ---
 * If the player selects the attack button, damage dealt to enemy is displayed in the dialogue box, then the player character’s turn ends.
-* Then the enemy attacks a random party member.
+* Then the enemy attacks a random party member if multiple part members otherwise enemy attacks player.
 * A dialogue box pops up with a message displaying the damage dealt and to whom.
- * Stretch Goal =>  The player now has the option to attack or heal with the companion character if the companion character is a healer.
-The character can only attack if non-healer.
-The information is displayed in the dialogue box.
 ---
 * The gameplay loop repeats until 3 encounters have been cleared.
 * After 3 encounters have been cleared, the boss appears.
 * Boss fight functions the same as the other encounters with higher stats.
-  * Stretch Goal => Give boss special ability.

 * Once the boss is defeated, a dialogue box pops up saying “You have saved the village” with button options to play again or exit.
 If the player clicks play again, the game resets and starts again.
 If the player chooses to exit, the credits roll, and the game exits.
-  * Stretch Goal => Keep record number of villages saved.
-  * Stretch Goal => Increased encounters before a boss

 ---

 ### Stretch Goals: